 Altar Guild Reserve Closet

 The New York Altar Guild maintains a Reserve Closet that serves as a clearing house for receiving and distributing vestments, altar linens and other furnishings.
 In addition, when parishes request items that are not available in the Reserve Closet, the Guild arranges for their purchase.
-See PDF tab: Request/Donate Form to the right or (on phone) below.
+See PDF tab: Request and Donation Form (July 2023) above.